phkhanhtrinh23/FusionSQL/README.md

 FusionSQL provides:

-- A portable evaluator that reports only execution accuracy for Spider, Spider 2.0, BIRD, SParC, CoSQL, and WikiSQL.
+- A portable evaluator that reports execution accuracy for Spider, Spider 2.0, BIRD, SParC, CoSQL, and WikiSQL.
 - A pipeline to construct a synthetic FusionDataset of databases, SQLs, and paraphrased questions.
-- Shift descriptors (Frechet-like, Mahalanobis, Sliced-Wasserstein) between a target workload and FusionDataset.
+- Shift descriptors (Frechet-like, Mahalanobis, Sliced-Wasserstein) between a target workload and the training set.
 - An MLP regressor that learns to predict execution accuracy for a given base model with minimal MAE.

-All metrics and reports here are execution-accuracy-only by design.
+All metrics and reports here are execution-accuracy by design.

 ## Project layout